ruarim/geometric_and_visual_artificial_reverberation/README.md

 # Geometric and Visual Artificial Reverberation

-This project focuses on creating artificial reverberation using geometry mapping and image recogniton techniques.
+This project uses geometry mapping and image recognition techniques to create artificial reverberation.
 The implementation leverages the MATLAB fdnToolbox and Python.

 ### Prerequisites